samsuh/2026-journal/README.md

 To dos:
 - Sell Sena Clamp Kit at 7pm
 - Gym, Set A
-- Check for eye doctor appointment since they were unclear if appointment was made.
+- DONE. set for tomorrow at 520pm ~~Check for eye doctor appointment since they were unclear if appointment was made.~~

 ## 3/22/26 - Sunday
 To dos: